Media Kit – Matilda Gosling: Author, Social Scientist & Researcher

 -

-Interview on The Lesbian Project podcast: Spotify link and Apple Podcast link
+Interview on The Lesbian Project Podcast: Spotify link and Apple Podcast link

 Opinion piece in The Critic: The Problem with EDI